Vardis Fisher: Teaching and early writing

 Fisher started teaching at the University of Utah in 1925.
-He taught Wallace Stegner freshman English in 1926.
-He was frank with students about his lack of religious belief and contempt for Mormon theology.
-He did not have friends among the other faculty members, and even made enemies with a few of them by bluntly criticizing them.
+He was initially nervous and insecure.
+He inspired a few students, including Wallace Stegner during freshman English in 1926.
+Stegner later wrote that Fisher "put a can opener on my head and opened up my brains."
+The professor was frank with students about his lack of religious belief and contempt for Mormon theology.
+He did not have friends among the other faculty members, and even made enemies with a few.
+At the time, University of Utah felt a heavy Mormon influence from faculty and administrators who were Mormon.
 Since he tended to stare at others, he sometimes wore dark glasses to hide the direction of his gaze.
-Trusler started teaching at the University of Utah in 1926.
-At the time, University of Utah felt a heavy Mormon influence from faculty and administrators who were Mormon.
+His later wife Trusler started teaching at the University of Utah in 1926.
 Fisher resigned from the University of Utah after accepting a position at Washington Square College of New York University, feeling that he would have been asked to resign soon anyway.
 He married Trusler in 1929 after they moved to New York City for his new appointment.
 He taught English at Washington Square College of New York University until 1931, and he became friends with Thomas Wolfe during his stay there.

 Fisher began as a regionalist.
 His knowledge of his region's history, folkways, and dialect made him an inspiring writer, according to Attebery at the College of Idaho.
 Toilers of the Hills (1928) was successful, with critics calling it the first important fiction coming from the Rocky Mountain region.
 It was compared to Caldwell, Garland, and Cather.
 It was based on the life of Fisher's uncle.
 Frederick Manfred cited Dark Bridwall (1931) as one of the ten great novels in American literature.
 While it was a commercial failure, reviewers cautiously praised its "power" and "sheer living interest of humanity."
 The novel was compared with Thomas Hardy and William Faulkner.
 He taught for the summers of 1931 and 1932 at the University of Montana out of economic necessity; he was not asked to return after his second summer teaching there.